 Famous for Beckham, the Beatles, black cabs, Big Ben, the Royal Family, hustling-bustling London, the full English, the full Monty, and tea – visiting England is a no-brainer for those with a heart for history and adventure.

 Stonehenge is a prehistoric monument that’s located in the south of England.
 Visiting Stonehenge is, without a doubt, a once-in-a-lifetime experience.
-Unless you’re a British Pagan or Wiccan, you’re probably going to hit it up a few times.
+Unless you’re a British Pagan or Wiccan, you’ll probably hit it up a few times.
 But anyway.

-As one of the most notable landmarks and historic sites in the world, visitors to this UNESCO World Heritage Site will be in awe of its size, design, ethereal presence, and many mysteries surrounding its construction.
+As one of the world’s most notable landmarks and historical sites, visitors to this UNESCO World Heritage Site will be in awe of its size, design, ethereal presence, and many mysteries surrounding its construction.

 While it is unclear exactly how Stonehenge came to be, research has shown that it has been around for at least 5000 years and was likely built between the Neolithic Age and the Bronze Age.